Amber – one of eight different types of beer brewed in the Klostergården Microbrewery. (Photo: ThorNews)

-Located in medieval Cestercian monastery ruins dated back to 1207AD, on the beautiful island of Tautra in central Norway – you find Klostergården.
 It is owned and run by Ståle Anderssen and his son Jørn Gunnarson Anderssen.
-In 2009, Jørn and his family returned home to Tautra with the desire to develop and manage the family business.
+In 2009, Jørn and his family returned home to Tautra with the desire to develop and manage the traditional family business.

-– I look to the U.S. and produce beer based on the American craft brewery tradition, Jørn says.
+– I look to the US and produce beer based on the American craft brewery tradition, Jørn said.

-Today he produces eight different types of well-balanced, classical beers: Pale Ale, Bitter, Stout, Porter, Amber, Brown Ale, Blonde and Wit.
-He will also produce “Sorn”, a beer based on ancient traditions from the Stjørdal area in Trøndelag.
+Today Klostergården produces eight different types of well-balanced, classical beers: Pale Ale, Bitter, Stout, Porter, Amber, Brown Ale, Blonde and Wit.

-Beer from Klostergården has won numerous awards in the Trøndelag Craft Beer Championships (Trøndersk Mesterskap i håndverksbrygging) – which documents the excellent quality.
+Beer from Klostergården has won numerous awards in the Trøndelag Craft Beer Championships – something documenting the excellent quality.

 ThorNews has tasted the different types, and can only say the following: